FaisalAhmedBijoy/Resume-Categorization-using-Transformers/README.md

-# Resume Classification Project
+# Resume Categorization using BERT model

-The aim of the project is to categorizes resumes using a transformer-based document classification model.
+The aim of the project is to categorize resumes using a transformer-based document classification model.
 It involves preprocessing resume data, training a BERT-based model, and creating a Python script that classifies PDF resumes into predefined categories.

 ## Table of Contents
 - [Dataset](#dataset)